Blăjel

 Făgăraş Highway

 Nature is “hike and bike friendly” here.
-For a breathtaking view and a truly unforgettable experience you can leave your stuff with us for a few days and take a trip crossing the Carpathians.
-We do offer suggestions for overnight stays.
+For a breathtaking view and a truly unforgettable experience you can leave your stuff with us for a few days and take a trip crossing the Carpathian mountains.
+The Transfagarasan road that leads up to a height of 2km is a must drive for all motorcycle and car enthousiasts or anyone who loves a grand view.